itytophile/rab/README.md

 I need help for translating the UI in all these languages except French (English is done but as I am not a native speaker I can't really say this is perfect).

 Unfortunately Chinese, Korean and Japanese can't be supported yet.
-The GUI library (iced) I use don't support them.
+The GUI library (iced) I use doesn't support them.

 If you are interested, you can check how a localization is done here: https://github.com/itytophile/rab-locale